Information for Prospective Students:

-If you are a current UMD student and interested in switching into or double majoring/degree with ANSC, please register to attend one of our Virtual Major Change Seminars this Fall.
+If you are a current UMD student and interested in switching into or double majoring/degree with ANSC, please register to attend one of our Virtual Major Change Seminars.
 You will receive information about our major, and further instruction on how to change into ANSC.

 If you have any further questions about this process, please email firstname.lastname@example.org.